 - Power Plants: This data consists of point locations, and includes attributes for operational status (existing or proposed), the Public Service Commission's regulatory status, generating capacity, and fuel.
 Proposed hydrokinetic power plants on the Mississippi and Ohio Rivers are included.
 They can also be provided as polygons depicting the extent of the permit area.

 - 1984 Pipelines: This is the scanned paper map published by the Kentucky Department of Economic Development in 1984.
 Given the original map scale, it is estimated that the pipelines are depicted within 2 miles of their ground location.
 The map or the Adobe PDF file is available by written request.

 - Natural Gas Storage Fields: These are depleted natural gas fields used by utilities to store natural gas.
-Data has been compiled from the Division of Oil and Gas Conservation, the Public Service Commission, and the Kentucky Geological Survey.
+Data has been compiled from the Division of Oil and Gas, the Public Service Commission, and the Kentucky Geological Survey.
 For instructions on acquiring maps or data files, contact GIS Mapping, Division of Oil and Gas.